rutar-academic/rutar.org/content/writing/vim-session-management-an-introduction-to-fish.md

 ### The entire function
 It remains to add a case where an invalid command is given, and to print out a short error message.
-After doing this, our file `v.fish` now has the following contents:
+After doing this, our file `vs.fish` now has the following contents:
 ```
 function vs --argument command session_name new_session_name
     function __v_list_sessions